CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 ### :exclamation: **IF YOU ARE SEEING THAT ERROR IN YOUR LOG ABOUT THE MISSING CALLBACK, YOUR MODDED EXES INSTALLATION IS STILL NOT CURRENT.** :exclamation:
 ### :exclamation: **EVEN IF YOU HAVE TRIED TO UPDATE THEM, THAT ERROR MEANS YOU MUST REINSTALL THEM FROM SCRATCH ACCORDING TO THE INSTRUCTIONS.** :exclamation:

-I'm sorry to be so blunt and shouty, but I've been testing it with users for a few months now, and the vast majority of the bug reports I get come down to the above issue.
+I'm sorry to be so blunt and shouty, but I've been testing it with users for nearly half a year now, and the vast majority of the bug reports I get come down to the above issue.
+If you do the clean reinstall correctly, it _will_ fix this issue.

 ![rad_symbol_divider](https://i.imgur.com/Y5bQDtj.png)